The 23 Most Common SPIDERS in Iowa! (ID Guide)

 - The abdomen is a very large smooth, oval shape.

-Furrow Spiders are found in Iowa in moist places near a water source in the grass or shrubbery.
+Furrow Spiders are found in Iowa in moist places, especially by water sources near grass or shrubbery.
 These arachnids don’t mind being by human structures either, like porches or corners of houses.